elliejeanclark/startup/notes.md

 You can also just use the `animate` property, and then what you enter after will be in the following order: duration, optional easing-function, delay, iteration-count, direction (aka going backwords or forwards through your keyframe), fill-mode, play-state, name of animation.
 ### Keyframes
 Keywords like from and to help you tell keyframe what to do as time progresses.
 You can also specify a specific point at which you want a different thing to happen.
 Like `95%`.
 To name the animation put the name of the animation after the `@keyframes` property.
+## Responsive Design
+This is the ability to recognize the interface and changes to the interface so that your design can adapt and still be clear and understandable.
+### Display
+The display element in CSS allows you to change how a thing is displaying in HTML.
+Here are some common options with this element.
+- none: Don't display this element.
+The element still exists, but the browser will not render it.
+- block: Display this element with a width that fills its parent element.
+A p or div element has block display by default.
+    - The div element in HTML uses the diplay property block.
+- inline: Display this element with a width that is only as big as its content.
+A b or span element has inline display by default.
+- flex: Display this element's children in a flexible orientation.
+- grid: Display this element's children in a grid orientation.
+### Viewport Meta Tag
+These tell the website not to just scale everything based on the different viewports.
+This is included in the `<head>` of your html document.
+An example: `<meta name="viewport" content="width=device-width,initial-scale=1" />`
+### Float
+Moves an element to the left or right of it's container element and allows inline elements to wrap around it.
+I.e. causing text to wrap around an image.
+### Media Queries
+The `@media` selector allows us to know which side of the screen is the longest.
+It takes one or more predicates (parameters). ie `@media (orientation: portrait)`.
+You then tell what you want your website to do if things are changing.
+## Grid
+This is used when you want to display child elements in a responsive grid.
+The `grid-template-columns` property can specify the layout of the grid columns.
+In this example, `grid-template-columns: repeat(auto-fill, minmax(300px, 1fr));` we are telling it to repeatedly auto size the grid elements to be a minimum of 300px wide and a maximum of 1 fr (fraction unit of the parent) wide.
+You can then add things like gaps in between the grid elements using the `grid-gap` property, and you can also specify what height you want the elements to be using the `grid-auto-rows` property.
+## Flex
+Allows the design to move in reponse to the user. `display: flex` tells all the children of the element are to be displayed in a flex flow.